 Requests for funds shall be made in accordance with the following:

-A request form for funds must be properly and completely filled out and submitted to the Senate Treasurer at least two business days prior to the Funds Council meeting at which it is to be heard.
+A request form for funds must be properly and completely filled out and submitted to the Senate Treasurer the firday before the Funds Council meeting at which it is to be heard.

 All requests must be presented to the Funds Council before the event has occurred.